Accounting Technology, AAS

-This program is designed to give the student a high level of proficiency as a technical accountant and leads to an Associate of Applied Science degree in Accounting Technology.
-A technical accountant will possess the skills necessary to perform all accounting functions within the business organization except those of a very advanced nature.
+This program gives students a high level of proficiency as a technical accountant and leads to an Associate of Applied Science degree in Accounting Technology.
+A technical accountant will possess the skills necessary to perform all accounting functions within the business organization except those of an advanced nature.
 The student receives a well-rounded business education and should be able to perform organizational and supervisory duties within the office.
-Upon completion of the program, students will:
+Upon completion of this program, students will be able to

 - Understand different types of business organizations;

 - Understand the internal control structure of a business organization;

 - Analyze and record financial transactions in a manual and computerized general ledger;

 - Prepare financial statements according to generally accepted accounting standards;